-James McAvoy was born in Glasgow, Scotland in 1979, where he became a member of PACE Youth Theatre after his acting debut in The Near Room (1995).
-The later graduated from the Royal Scottish Academy of Music and Drama.
+Born in Glasgow in 1979, James McAvoy started out in theatre as a member of PACE Youth Theatre after his acting debut in The Near Room.
+He later graduated from the Royal Scottish Academy of Music and Drama.